 ABOUT OUR FOUNDATION

-Inspiring cross-generational conversations to improve the healthcare of older adults through advocacy, fundraising, & storytelling.
+Inspiring cross-generational conversations and connection to improve the health of older adults through advocacy, education, engagement & storytelling.

 Christian & Cody

 Founders & partners in life they are committed to helping older adults within the Cincinnati community.